Strata Document Review – Condos and Townhomes in Victoria, BC

 • Leave no one responsible for the repair and maintenance of key portions of the building?

-• Are not typical for the strata lot or LCP?
+• Are not typical for the strata lot or limited common property (LCP)?

-• Do any of the restrictions make the unit unsuitable for purchase?
+• Do any of the restrictions make the unit unsuitable to your requirements or for future resale value?

 Depreciation Report

-The strata depreciation report reviews the current condition of the major building components of the strata e.g. roof, envelope, elevator, etc. The depreciation report sets out an estimate of when major repairs and replacements of the components of a building need to be done over a 30-year period.
+The strata depreciation report reviews the current condition of the major building components of the strata e.g. roof, building envelope, pipes, elevator, etc. The depreciation report sets out an estimate of when major repairs and replacements of the components of a building need to be done over a 30-year period.
 It also reviews how much money is currently in the contingency fund, what the likely cost for future replacements will be, and provides three financial models outlining how the strata could fund these costs.
+All strata of 5 or more units must obtain a depreciation report.
+In the Capital Regional District (CRD) strata corporations without depreciation reports, or depreciation reports received prior to December 31, 2020 will have until July 1, 2026 to obtain a report.
 Here’s what to consider when reviewing a condo or townhome’s depreciation report:

 • Is the depreciation report current?
-Depreciation reports for strata condos and townhomes should be done every 3 years
+As of July 2024, depreciation reports for strata condos and townhomes need to be updated every 5 years

 • Does the depreciation report include at least three financial models?